awreece/codearcana/content/security/format_string_tutorial.md

 }
 ~~~

-Over plan is going to be to overwrite the GOT entry of `strdup` with the address of `system`, so the program
+Our plan is going to be to overwrite the GOT entry of `strdup` with the address of `system`, so the program
 will `printf(argv[1])` then `system(argv[1])`.
 Hence, our payload must be a valid argument to `system` - we will
 start our payload with `sh;#` (which will be `sh` and cause the rest of the payload to be a comment.
 This also has the advantage of being exactly 4 bytes long, which isn't important for this example